 Dear Sad and Unhappy,

-You may find that speaking with a professional counselor provides a safe and supportive environment to voice your feelings.
-In addition, s/he may be able to give you some tips for speaking with your dad.
+If you’re struggling to find care and support, or you’re not sure who to go to for some TLC (tender loving care), a number of resources are available to help.
+You may find that speaking with a mental health professional provides a safe and supportive environment to voice your feelings.
+In addition, they may be able to help you understand that your dad’s actions toward you aren't your fault and give you some tips for repairing the relationship going forward.